 You can do this from phpMyAdmin as well.
 Check our guide for detailed instructions: Change your WordPress theme from the database.

-4 - Log into WordPress admin
+Step 3 - Log in to WordPress admin

 You should now be able to access your dashboard in WordPress admin and see your site again, though it will look different.
 Please, log into WordPress admin.